 - 6.36 Following headcount, data is imported into the Early Years Funding Module.
 The imported data is then 'cleansed' to eliminate double entries and crosschecks are carried out with neighbouring LA's and city providers to ensure children are not funded twice. - 6.37 Prior to the actual payment, a report of the database will be sent to individual providers for confirmation that the data held on the system is accurate (Confirmation Report).
 This report forms the basis of the balance payment.
 Therefore, it is very important that this data is carefully checked.
 Providers must inform Nottingham City Council immediately by amending the Confirmation Report, if a parent wishes to increase or decrease the amount of early years entitlement hours.
 These amendments must be received by the Confirmation Report deadline in order to be included in main payments. - 6.38 Any adjustments required after the Confirmation Report stage must be sent using an Adjustment Form by the end of the current term.
-These will be paid or invoiced as appropriate after main payments around the beginning of the next term. - 6.39 The provider must respond immediately to Nottingham City Council queries in respect of data including returning a Confirmation Report. - 6.40 Funding is provided for up to 570 hours for eligible children from age 9 23 months (from September 2024), disadvantaged 2 year olds, 2 year olds eligible through the working parent entitlement and 3 and 4 year olds accessing the universal entitlement.
-Funding is provided for up to 1,140 hours per year for the extended entitlement for 3 and 4 year olds.
+These will be paid or invoiced as appropriate after main payments around the beginning of the next term. - 6.39 The provider must respond immediately to Nottingham City Council queries in respect of data including returning a Confirmation Report. - 6.40 Funding is provided for up to 570 hours for eligible children from age 9 23 months, 2 year olds from families receiving additional support, 2 year olds eligible through the working parent entitlement and 3 and 4 year olds accessing the universal entitlement.
+Funding is provided for up to 1,140 hours per year for the extended entitlement for 3 and 4 year olds (From September 2025, children from 9 months)

+- 2 year olds of working parents could be eligible for up to 1,140 hours per year).
 This is generally paid in line with the school term dates for each academic year (equating to 15 or 30 hours per week, 38 weeks per year) but parents can choose to access their entitlement flexibly over fewer hours per week and more weeks per year.

 - 6.41 Nottingham City Council operates a monthly payment system for all providers.
-This works as follows: - In the Summer Term 2024, we will estimate the total funding for the term (based on the Spring 2024 Terms actual payments).
-We will pay approximately 75% of the previous terms total sum, less any adjustments, across April, May and June with the balance payment, including supplement funding, being paid in July 2024.
-There will be no payment in August 2024. - O In the Autumn Term 2024, we will estimate the total funding for the term (based on the Summer 2024 Terms actual payments).
-We will pay approximately 75% of the previous terms total sum, less any adjustments, across September, October and November with the balance payment, including supplement funding, being paid in December 2024. - o In the Spring Term 2025, we will estimate the total funding for the term (based on the Autumn 2024 Terms actual payments).
-We will pay approximately 75% of the previous terms total sum, less any adjustments, across January and February with the balance payment, including supplement funding, being paid in March 2025.
+This works as follows: - In the Summer Term 2025 we will estimate the total funding for the term (based on the Spring 2025 Terms actual payments).
+We will pay approximately 75% of the previous terms total sum, less any adjustments, across April, May and June with the balance payment, including supplement funding, being paid in July 2025.
+There will be no payment in August 2025. - In the Autumn Term 2025, we will estimate the total funding for the term (based on the Summer 2025 Terms actual payments).
+We will pay approximately 75% of the previous terms total sum, less any adjustments, across September, October and November with the balance payment, including supplement funding, being paid in December 2025. - In the Spring Term 2026, we will estimate the total funding for the term (based on the Autumn 2025 Terms actual payments).
+We will pay approximately 75% of the previous terms total sum, less any adjustments, across January and February with the balance payment, including supplement funding, being paid in March 2026.